 - black and tan

-Shiba Inu Colors – Red
+Red Shiba Inu

-This is the preferred Shiba Inu color for the show ring and is the most popular color out of the five listed above.
+Red is the most commonly found of the Shiba Inu colors.
+This is probably the original color of the breed, and it’s this that gives them their trademark foxy appearance.
+It is the preferred Shiba Inu color for the show ring and is the most popular color out of the five listed above.

-Shiba Inu Colors – Black and Tan
+Black and Tan Shiba Inu

 A black and tan Shiba Inu has a tri-colored coat.
 The coat has a black, rusty colored base, tan points, and the typical white Urajiro area.

 Did you know that a single strand of hair from a black and tan Shiba Inu should contain all three colors, starting with light cream or white, to reddish tan, finishing with a rusty black tip?